 - Bake the salmon in the oven for 10 minutes on the dot.
 Set the timer!

-- Prepare the toppings – toast the tortillas on a griddle (or over the flame of a gas stove), dice tomatoes, shred cheese, dice avocado, chop cilantro… you can even make lime crema (so, SO good!).
+- Prepare the toppings – toast the tortillas on a griddle (or over the flame of a gas stove), dice tomatoes, shred cheese, dice avocado, chop cilantro… you can even make Lime Crema (so, SO good!).

 - When the salmon is done, break off bits of salmon filet and tuck them inside a tortilla.
 Top with slaw and toppings as desired.
 You can do this individually, or let the family serve themselves at the counter!